summa-dev/summa-aggregation/README.md

 ### Spawning More Workers

-This section provides clear instructions on how to scale the `mini-tree-generator` service using Docker Compose and CLI commands.
+You can spawning the or managing worker by `CloudSpanwer` without using Docker CLI command, which will explain in here. but Even well configured swarm network following previous section.
+It does not guarentee spawning worker as well.

-In Docker Swarm mode, containers are managed as services rather than by individual names.
+In this section, you can verify that you can create a 'mini-tree-server' on any node.
+Before introducing the specific instructions, it's important to understand that in Docker Swarm mode, containers are managed as services rather than by individual names.

 To spawn more workers, follow these steps:

 1. Deploy the Stack: